Build a Homelab server using an old laptop

 Created symlink '/etc/systemd/system/graphical.target.wants/upower.service''/usr/lib/systemd/system/upower.service'.

-This way, when the laptop loses power and the battery capacity drops below 30%, it will automatically trigger a shutdown, ensuring that both PVE and the virtual machine environment can exit normally.
+This way, when the laptop loses power and the battery capacity drops below 30%, it will automatically trigger a shutdown, ensuring that PVE and the virtual machine environment can exit normally.

 Virtual Machine Installation